The symptoms of viral gastroenteritis usually begin 24-48 hours after you are infected. This time is

 When to seek medical advice

-Most cases of gastroenteritis do not need medical treatment as the symptoms will pass within a few days - typically two to three days for viral gastroenteritis and four to seven days for bacterial gastroenteritis.
+In most cases, medical treatment is not needed for gastroenteritis because the symptoms usually pass after a number of days (typically two to three days for viral gastroenteritis and four to seven days for bacterial gastroenteritis).

-There may be circumstances where medical treatment is required.
-Contact your GP if you have any of the following:
+However, medical treatment may be required in some circumstances.
+Contact your GP if you have any of the following symptoms:

-- vomiting that lasts more than two days
+- vomiting that lasts for more than two days

-- you cannot keep liquids down for more than a day
+- an inability to keep liquid down for more than a day

-- diarrhoea that lasts more than three days
+- diarrhoea that lasts for more than three days

 - seizures (fits)